UW-GCRL/Antarctic_Greening_and_Its_Drivers/README.md

 # Antarctic_Greening_and_Its_Drivers

+The Python Version I used to run the code is based on python 3.8

 The MODIS data can be downloaded from GEE following the method section in the manuscript using dataset "MCD43A4.061 MODIS Nadir BRDF-Adjusted Reflectance Daily 500m".

 The decomposition process of the environmental data can be found in "1-preprocess_rf_data.R".